JasmeetSinghBali/PDP-Orientations/mini_proj_CRM/README.md

 - by default if the form method is post than django requires to pass the csrf_token also that handles the csrf token mitigation and adds the csrf middleware to prevent csrf attacks.

             {% csrf_token %}

+> 📝: IMP Model Forms

+ref: leads/forms.py , leads/views.py

+- model form has form.save() all the data entered into form and then create a model and store it in db abstracting away all repeated logic that needs to be written.